 The weather is the same everyday at Snowplanet, when you’re skiing indoors you can totally avoid the rain.
 This is great for kids and teenagers.
 Snowplanets Winter Wonderland offers tubing and snow play for non skiers, and the slopes include a beginners area, an intermediate area and a terrain park that will keep advanced riders entertained all day.

-This aquarium is one of Auckland’s top indoor activities, popular with tourists and local families.
+This aquarium is one of Auckland’s top indoor activities.
+Close to Auckland CBD it’s popular with tourists and local families.
 It’s a great day out with kids in any weather.
 In addition to the usual sharks and stingrays they have an excellent penguin area.
 Best of all you it can’t rain on you when your all ready underwater.

 Auckland Museum is a world class Museum.
-With constantly changing exhibits housed in the stunning Auckland Domain.
+With constantly changing exhibits housed in the stunning Auckland Domain close to the CBD.
 There is plenty of activities for younger kids and lots of great stuff for adults too.
 If you love Museums this is a good one.
 If your not that fussed with history this museum is good enough you’ll probably enjoy it anyway.
+Bring an umbrella if it’s raining as you’ll have to walk from the car to the museum, there is no shelter and and on a busy day it might be a 5 minute walk.

 Auckland Art Gallery